Top 11 Twin Infant Survival Items

 2. Maxi-Cosi Mico 30 Infant Car Seats

 These car seats are safe and they serve their purpose well.
 We liked them because our twins were relatively small when they were born and the car seats came with an extra fabric support for smaller babies.
 The car seat is light weight, easy to carry, and is compatible with our stroller.
 The straps fit securely and it’s pretty straight forward how to attach the seats to the car seat base.
 It takes a little bit of time to learn how to tighten or loosen the straps, though.
 As a HUGE cautionary side note: one thing I REALLY wish I had done when adding car seats to my registry was measuring the backseats in my car first.
 We got the Maxi Cosi car seats but it turns out they’re long and don’t fit well in our cars.
 We have to keep our front seats very far forward just to get them to fit!
 And it’s the same story when we tried it in my husband’s car (and we both drive SUVs!).
-This doesn’t make for an easy drive for my tall 6’6” husband.
+This didn’t make for an easy drive for my tall 6’6” husband.
 So, I recommend taking some measurements first before you buy/add that to your registry.
+We used these car seats until our kids were ~8 months old.

 Cost: $169.99 each.
 You can purchase them here.